-Our new store growth plan is supported by our target new unit economics, which we believe to be compelling.
-A typical store location ranges in size from 7,500 to 65,000 gross square feet.
-Our net investment to open a new store is approximately \$2.6 million, consisting of pre-opening expenses and capital investments, net of tenant allowances.
-In addition, we stock each new store with initial inventory at an average cost of approximately \$2.1 million.
+Our typical store location ranges in size from 7,500 to 75,000 gross square feet.
+Our net investment to open a new store is approximately \$2.9 million, consisting of capital investments, net of tenant allowances.
+In addition, we stock each new store with initial inventory at an average cost of approximately \$1.8 million.
 After the first 24 month period after opening a new store, we typically have a four-wall Adjusted EBITDA margin of more than 10% and a pre-tax return on invested capital of over 40% excluding initial inventory cost (or over 20% including initial inventory cost).
+We do not plan to open any stores in fiscal year 2024 and are currently evaluating our short-term strategy related to opening new stores.